Create an MQTT sink connector

 The MQTT sink connector copies messages from an Apache Kafka® topic to an MQTT queue.

-The connector can be used to sink messages to RabbitMQ® where RabbitMQ MQTT plugin is enabled.
+You can use this connector to send messages to RabbitMQ® when the RabbitMQ MQTT plugin is enabled.

 Prerequisites

-Also collect the following information about the sink MQTT server upfront:
+Gather the following information for the target MQTT server:

 -